Hang Son Doong

 In this section you also find the "Jewells of the cave" the cave pearls.
 These are small calcite formations that have formed independently from the dripping water that was too fast to form stalactites.
 These cave pearls form over several hundred years, gaining sive and then eventually rolling down so that the lower ones are always the biggest

 Finally we reached the area in the cave called Passchendaele, named after the muddy battlefield of the first world war.
-Depending on the time of year and how the rain has been this section can be a large lake or a very muddy scramble.
-We were in luck an Passchendaele was flooded and we had to take a raft across the lake approximately 600m to the bottom of the Great Wall Of Vietnam.
+Depending on the time of year and how the rain has been outside this section can be a large lake or a very muddy scramble.
+We were in luck an Passchendaele was flooded and we had to take a raft across the lake over half a kilometer to the bottom of the Great Wall Of Vietnam.
 Our safety kit was checked before we got onto the raft and our shoes were washed clean of mud once we were on the raft as it was important to have clean shoes for the ascent of the large calcite wall.

 Finally when we were all at the top we got to relax a little, the people that went up first got the best view as there was a great vantage point on a small ledge adjacent to the climb.
 Once we were all safe we sat down and had our last dinner in the cave before proceeding on through the last 500m or so, passing some petrified bear bones on the way, heading up our last steep rocky section and out of the cave, back into the baking hot sun!